We hope you find the EJP-created resources below useful. Please feel free to share them. We appreciate your citing them, as appropriate.

 Mexico Scholarships – NEW!

-Each spring, we will offer two scholarships to individuals in Mexico.
-Applications for these are due on March 15 each year:
+Each spring, we host two scholarships competitions for individuals in Mexico.
+Applications are due on March 15th each year.

-These scholarships provide support for study at any accredited postsecondary institution in the U.S. or Mexico.
-More information and complete scholarship applications are available below:
+These need-based scholarships provide support for study at secondary or post-secondary institutions in the U.S. or Mexico.

 BIPOC Meditation Guide